The Paladin Jordan Detective Agency, Inc is a general investigations and training firm which assists clients with compelling situations.

 Frequently Asked Questions and Answers:

-What questions do customers most commonly ask me?
+5.)
+What questions do customers most commonly ask?

 My answer is always "It depends."
 My fee is based on the answers to the following questions:

 2. What work has been done so far?
 Conducting an investigation is like figuring out a puzzle-without access to all the pieces.
-Once I know which pieces we have, I can accurately assess the requirements for additional investigation.
+Once I know which pieces we have, I can accurately assess the requirements for additional investigation and the costs.

 3. What is your timetable and budget?
 Once I know your deadline (court dates, timelines, etc.), and your available resources, I can accurately evaluate your case.

 With the answers to these questions I can accurately develop a quote that is in line with your needs.
 Also, your answers will help me determine which investigative methods are most appropriate and reasonable for your budget.

 6.)
 If I were a customer looking for a PI, what would I wish I knew about the PI profession?

 - That private detectives in Illinois are regulated and licensed by the state.
 Some detectives, like other professionals, make mistakes or commit unethical and/or improper conduct.
 The state of Illinois Department of Finance and Professional Regulation (www.idfpr.com) licenses, investigates, and disciplines private detectives.